 For sale by owner (FSBO) refers to the process of selling a home without a real estate agent.
 While the vast majority of American home sellers work with a realtor to sell their homes, a minority are willing to put in the time and effort necessary to go it alone.

-Another motive for FSBO sellers is a fast sale.
-Since about half of FSBO sellers already know their buyer and don’t have to waste time marketing their home, selling FSBO means a transaction can close faster.
+Another motive for FSBO sellers is fast sales.
+Since about half of FSBO sellers already know their buyer and don't have to waste time marketing their home, selling FSBO means a transaction can close faster.

 Want to see what other FSBO statistics say?
 Read on for more facts and figures about the FSBO market that can help you decide if this is the right option for you.